 In compliance with the regulations, the CEO and his key deputies, including senior Investment team members are rewarded based on the Bank's performance with due regard to risk taking and exposures and risk outcomes.
 A significant portion of the variable remuneration is deferred over a period of three years.
 The deferred portion is 60% for the CEO and his key deputies, and 50% for all other material risk takers or controlled persons whose aggregate annual compensation exceeds BHD 100,000 as required by the CBB.
-All deferred variable remuneration is awarded in the form of phantom share units linked to the net book value of the Bank's ordinary shares, and accordingly subject to adjustments for subsequent changes in financial performance.
+All deferred variable remuneration is awarded in the form of phantom share units linked to the netbook value of the Bank's ordinary shares, and accordingly subject to adjustments for subsequent changes in financial performance.

 Additionally, the individual performance of each employee based on performance appraisals is taken into consideration in determining the distribution of the incentive pool, thus ensuring that both corporate, departmental, and individual performance aspects are appropriately considered in the determination and distribution of performance rewards.
-It is worthy to note that no performance bonuses were paid to employees during the year 2023 (31 December 2022 - NIL).
+No performance bonuses were paid to employees during the year 2024 (31 December 2023 - NIL).